 AMED, BALI WITH KIDS

 We stayed at The Griya Villas and Spa.
 Only 4km out of town, its perched on a hill side with some spectacular views of the Indian Ocean!
-The property consists of 11 private villas, an onsite spa, an upscale restaurant and a roof top bar.
+The property consists of 14 private villas, an onsite spa, an upscale restaurant as well as a health cafe and a roof top bar.
 Like you would expect of a beautiful private villa, we wanted to spend most of our time there.
 It was hard to leave.
 Our beautiful villa was all about the pool.
 Edge to edge we could literally hop out of bed, open the sliding door and jump right into the swimming pool.
 That said, its probably best if kids are able to swim.

 On the other side of the pool was an open lounge area with a smart TV, cozy sofas and a separate kitchen with a dining area.
 Everything was literally on the edge of the swimming pool.
 The views of the Indian Ocean from all angles, were out of this world.
 It was perfect at sunrise or sunset.

 I always love a hotel that is genuinely eco friendly!
 So many claim they are, but really they are not.
 I am very happy to report The Griya have a water filter in every villa and glass bottles that can be used to refill.
 Likewise all their products are in reusable dispensers rather than a small disposable bottle.
 And my personal favourite, they use bamboo straws in all drinks!
 Well done The Griya!